AlexWimpory/AMLS/README.md

 # AMLS Coursework
-This project uses machine learning techniques to perform 4 classification tasks.
+This project uses neural networks to perform 4 classification tasks.

 Directory Structure:
 * A1: Gender detection: male or female